 How can I add high-calorie foods to my diet?

 Your dietitian will help you decide which high-calorie foods are best for you.
 Some general suggestions follow:

-- Add sour cream to omelettes, noodles, rice and vegetables.
+- Add sour cream, cream cheese or creamy sauces to eggs, noodles, rice and vegetables.

-These foods are high in saturated fat, which could raise your cholesterol.
-Discuss how to use them with your dietitian.
+Some of these foods are high in saturated fat, which could raise your cholesterol.
+Discuss how to use them with your dietitian..